Rob Stringer

-Robert Adrian Stringer CBE (born; August 13, 1962) is a British music industry executive.
-He is the chairman of Sony Music Group and CEO of Sony Music Entertainment.
-He is also a Director of Luton Town F.C.
+Robert Adrian Stringer CBE (born 13 August 1962) is a British music industry executive.
+He has served as the chairman of Sony Music Group and CEO of Sony Music Entertainment since 2017.
+He is also a director of football club Luton Town F.C.

 Stringer was listed Second on the 2022 Billboard "Power 100" ranking of persons influential in the music industry.

 Early life

 Stringer was born and raised in the town of Aylesbury, Buckinghamshire, and attended Aylesbury Grammar School.
 He got his first record player at age seven and attended his first concert at age 12 at Wembley Arena where the line up included The Beach Boys and The Eagles.

 Growing up in Aylesbury, Stringer had the opportunity to see a number of touring bands.
 In 1976, at the age of 14, he saw The Clash at one of their earliest shows.
-He went on to spend his teenage years watching punk bands at the Aylesbury rock venue, Friars, where he got a job during his school holidays.
-The job afforded him \the opportunity to “sneak in to watch the soundchecks”.
+He went on to spend his teenage years watching punk bands at the Aylesbury rock venue, Friars, where he began working during school holidays.
 He later said that while he "saw the cultural side" of the club, "the business side rubbed off on me too.”

 After leaving school, Stringer studied sociology at Goldsmiths College in South London.
 Whilst at university, he spent a year working as a student entertainment manager, booking acts such as Simply Red.

 Career (1985–2017)

-During school holidays, Stringer traveled to New York to visit his brother Howard, then the president of the CBS network.
+During school holidays, Stringer visited his brother Howard in New York, then the president of the CBS network.
 He assisted with CBS television coverage at the Republican and Democrat conventions in the 1980 and 1984 elections.

 In 1985, Stringer joined CBS Records as a graduate trainee.
 He was named managing director of Epic Records UK in 1992.
 He stepped down from the role to become chairman of Sony Music UK in 2001.
 Whilst at Sony, Stringer had a role in signing Welsh rockers the Manic Street Preachers, the first signing of his career.
 Stringer remained close to the band.
 He said: "I speak to all of them at least once a week and have done for 15 years.
 We've had lots of ups and downs."
 He also worked with artists including The Clash, Sade, George Michael, and Oasis.

 Stringer then became Chairman of Columbia Records in the U.S. in 2008.
 His tenure included the release of 25 by Adele, Lemonade by Beyonce and Blackstar by David Bowie.
 Blackstar was Bowie's final album, which Stringer worked with him on personally.